ventus-ag/docs/_docs/coretasks/security-groups.md

 tags: [ featured, coretasks ]
 # permalink: /security-groups/
 ---
-# SSH Keys
+# Security Groups
 {: .no_toc }
 ---
-In this page, you can find an explanation of how to create a new security group, edit it, add or delete security rules to this group and delete a security group in Ventus Cloud Portal.
+In this page, you can find an explanation of how to create a new security group, edit it, add or delete security rules and how to delete existing security group in Ventus Cloud Portal.

 ## Table of contents
 {: .no_toc .text-delta }